BelmY/wikiSDoR/Home.md

 ## Welcome to the OpenWebRX Wiki!

-Right now I'm collecting the topics I will write about.
+Right now I'm collecting the ideas of topics I will write about.

 * [[Common problems and their solutions]]
 * Guides